Delaware County Elderly Care Service Notes: CDC Updates Senior Vaccination Warnings

 Vaccinations play a critical role in disease prevention in the United States.
 Childhood shots for common ailments raised life expectancy and decreased infant mortality throughout the 20th century.
-While children have been the focus of vaccination programs, Centers for Disease Control (CDC) warns that seniors who ignore their vaccine needs put themselves in danger.
+While children have been the focus of vaccination programs, Centers for Disease Control (CDC) warns that elderly individuals who ignore their senior vaccination needs put themselves in danger.
 Neighborly Home Care, a provider of elderly care service in Delaware County, wants to ensure that seniors have access to the healthcare treatments they need.

 The cheapest and most effective way to treat a disease is to prevent the patient from becoming ill in the first place.
 The CDC recognizes the need for preventive services for seniors, claiming seniors who have access to preventive services stay healthier and more active than seniors who go without care.
 Vaccines are widely regarded as a powerful first line of defense against many common ailments.

 The CDC notes seniors have fallen behind on four vaccines.

 Though more than 60 percent of seniors receive a flu vaccine, the number is still far too low for comfort.
 Neighborly Home Care’s elderly care service in Delaware County can take seniors to receive free flu shots at clinics or offices in the area at the beginning of flu season.

 About 60 percent of seniors get a pneumonia vaccine each year, but the government hopes to see that rate increase to 90 percent by 2020.
 Pneumonia can cause deadly health complications in seniors, because their weakened immune systems are unable to fight the disease effectively.